 - Public pools tend to open late but also close late, usually between 2100 and 2200.

 Solution: Those seeking a morning swim should look into swim squads with NAS gyms (click here – in Japanese) or check out this public pool in Chuo-ku (click here – in Japanese) or this pool in Tsukishima (click here – in Japanese) – both open at 0730.
 The Arawkawa Sports Center pool opens at 0800 (click here – in Japanese).
+Shibuya-ku pools also tend to be open earlier than the norm.
 Or you know, just swim after work.

 NO PAPER / SET BOARDS (NOT EVEN IN A ZIPLOC)